Annual Administration Services

 Safe Harbor 401(k) Plan

 This plan is similar to the traditional 401(k) plan with the exception that highly compensated employee contributions are not limited by the discrimination testing.
-The employer must either make a 3% Safe Harbor non-elective contribution or a Safe Harbor match contribution of at least 100% of compensation on the first 3% deferred by the employee plus 50% on the next 2% deferred.
-Both of these Safe Harbor contributions are 100% vested immediately.
+The employer must either make a 3% Safe Harbor non-elective contribution or a Safe Harbor match contribution of at least 100% of compensation on the first 3% deferred by the employee, plus 50% on the next 2% deferred.
+Both of these Safe Harbor contributions are 100% immediately vested.

 Profit Sharing Plans (Traditional, New Comparability, Integrated and Age Weighted)

 This plan type was designed for employees to share in the employer profits.
 Employer contributions are generally allocated to the participants in proportion to their compensation.

 Also referred to as a Cross Tested Plan.
 The goal of this type of plan is to maximize benefits for a group of employees (usually owners) while minimizing the contributions required for other groups (usually non-owners).
 Employees are divided into groups (or classes) with different contribution rates for each group.